osteele/p5-server/README.md

 ## Features

+- **Agent support.** `p5 analyze sketch` describes a sketch and its problems in readable text. `p5 render` runs it headlessly and reports static, browser, console, and request failures. `p5 serve --agent` adds p5-specific controls for browser integrations.
 - **Live reload.** The browser reloads the page when the source is modified.
 - **JavaScript-only sketches.** A sketch can be a single JavaScript file.
 You